relvaner/actor4j-core/Readme.md

 [19]<a name="19"/> M. Lehmann and M. Werner, "Gut Wetter machen!
 Java, Play und Akka für meteorologische Anwendungen beim Deutschen Wetterdienst," in JavaSPEKTRUM 3/2016, 2016
 [20]<a name="20"/> N. Rodrigues, A. Pereira, P. Leitão, "Adaptive Multi-agent System for a Washing Machine Production Line", Industrial Applications of Holonics and Multi-agent Systems, vol. 8062, pp. 212-223, 2013.
 [21]<a name="21"/> M. Geisriegler, M. Kolodiy, S. Stani and R. Singer, "Actor Based Business Process Modeling and Execution: A Reference Implementation Based on Ontology Models and Microservices," 2017 43rd Euromicro Conference on Software Engineering and Advanced Applications (SEAA), Vienna, 2017, pp. 359-362.
 [22]<a name="22"/> Lang.NEXT 2012.
 Hewitt, Meijer and Szyperski: The Actor Model (everything you wanted to know, but were afraid to ask). https://channel9.msdn.com/Shows/Going+Deep/Hewitt-Meijer-and-Szyperski-The-Actor-Model-everything-you-wanted-to-know-but-were-afraid-to-ask
+[23]<a name="23"/> Erlang & Elixir Factory San Francisco Bay Area 2017 Conference.
+Carl Hewitt.
+Creator of Actor Model.
+Concurrency and Strong Types for IoT. http://www.erlang-factory.com/sfbay2017/carl-hewitt.html

 Page to be updated 12/17/2018